 Racket-tailed Roller can be seen in the broad-leaved woodlands around Livingstone.
 Day 18.
 Departure Your flight can leave Livingstone any time today.

-Please note that the itinerary above cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides, and other factors.
+In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling or other factors.

-Duration: 18 days Limit: 3-8
+Duration: 18 days Limit: 3 - 8

-Dates: 02-19 November 2024
+Dates: 02 - 19 November 2025

-02 - 19 November 2025
+02 - 19 November 2026

 Start: Walvis Bay, Namibia

 End: Livingstone, Zambia

-Prices: R 136,200 per person sharing (2024)
+Prices: R 151,182 per person sharing (2025)

-R 151,182 per person sharing (2025)
+R 167,812 per person sharing (2026)

-Single supplements: R 14,900 (2024)
+Single supplements: R 16,539 (2025)

-R 16,539 (2025)
+R 18,358 (2026)

 Price includes:

 All accommodation

 Meals (from lunch on Day 1 until breakfast on Day 18)

 Unlimited bottled water

 Expert tour leader

 All entrance & conservation fees

 All ground transport, including airport pick-up and drop-off

 Entrance fees to Victoria Falls

 Boat ride on the Okavango River

 Boat trip along the Zambezi River

 Boat trip from Walvis Bay

 Open-top game drive in Etosha National Park

 Price excludes: